-A valid annual vessel permit for sharks, issued by the National Marine Fisheries Service, is required to possess greater than two sharks per vessel or to sell or offer for sale greater than two sharks.
+A valid annual vessel permit for sharks, issued by the National Marine Fisheries Service, or a New Jersey commercial fishing license issued for the gear allowed in the commercial shark fishery is required to possess more than the recreational shark possession limit or to sell or offer for sale any sharks.
+The maximum possession limit is 33 sharks from the Large Coastal shark species group, an unlimited number of sharks from the Small Coastal shark species group, and an unlimited number of sharks from the Pelagic shark species group.
 All sharks sold in New Jersey must be sold to federally permitted shark dealers.

 A valid annual dealer permit for sharks, issued by the National Marine Fisheries Service is required for a dealer to purchase or receive a shark.

-A person may not sell and a dealer may not receive any sharks within the small coastal group, large coastal group or pelagic group during a seasonal closure by the National Marine Fisheries Service for that group of sharks.
+A person may not sell and a dealer may not receive any sharks within the Small Coastal group, Large Coastal group or Pelagic group during a seasonal closure by the National Marine Fisheries Service for that group of sharks.
+The commercial harvest of Large Coastal sharks in State waters shall be prohibited from May 15 through July 15.
+A fisherman legally harvesting any of the Large Coastal sharks in Federal waters from three to 200 nautical miles offshore during the May 15 through July 15 time period may transport his or her catch through the State marine waters of New Jersey provided that the fisherman notifies the Department prior to entering State waters.